seungkilee-cs/saku-audio-player/README.md

 In a world where access keeps drifting toward subscriptions and remote servers, I would rather keep the listening chain local.
 Saku is a bring your own music solution that puts control of the audio stack back in the listener’s hands.

 ## Features

+### Update
+- Now support all 8,850 AutoEq Parametric EQ presets search and download via Github API!
+No longer have to parse through the AutoEq Github repository manually.
+- Directory drag and drop addition support added.

 ### Audio Playback